Book Title; The Map and The Territory

 The Financial Crisis Inquiry Report of 2011 did mention the impact of Euro on US housing, which is a spent force in the new book by Greenspan, the boom in the 2000s was only a housing bubble.

-Greenspan argues that nearly everyone in the market in 2006 was using the basic concepts of Modern Portfolio Theory, which Myron Sholes, Harry Markowitz, Fisher Black, Franco Modigliani, along the lines of Paul Samuelson made popular.
-But the theories had limited applications.
+Greenspan argues that in 2006 nearly everyone in the market was using the basic concepts of Modern Portfolio Theory, which Myron Sholes, Harry Markowitz, Fisher Black, Franco Modigliani, along the lines of Paul Samuelson made popular.
+That it was also observed that the theory had limited applications, and was not unsuspected to measure a fraction of the market.
 The distribution of risk and losses is not governed by Micro or Macroeconomics, equilibrium or disequilibrium, it is a product of one’s willingness to accept that certain movements in the market cannot be justified and therefore caution is advised.
 But as Greenspan shares from his book, excitation from robust gains and large increases in numbers is not easy to manage hence the Institutions are also advised.